ektrah/nsec/index.md

 * **Easy-to-use** -- NSec wants you to fall into the "pit of success."
 It provides a strongly typed data model that represents keys and shared secrets with specific classes rather than naked byte arrays.
 This avoids, for example, accidentally using a key with a wrong algorithm.
-However, there are still some hard problems that NSec cannot help with in a sufficiently generic way, such as nonce generation and key management.
+There are still some hard problems that NSec cannot help with in a sufficiently generic way, though, such as nonce generation and key management.

-* **Secure** -- In addition to the security provided by the cryptographic primitives, NSec attempts to make the use of these primitives secure by default where possible.
+* **Secure** -- In addition to the security provided by the cryptographic primitives, NSec tries to make the use of these primitives secure by default.
 For example, all sensitive data such as keys is stored in libsodium's secure memory rather than on the managed heap, and is securely erased when no longer needed.

 * **Fast** -- libsodium is fast and cryptographic operations in libsodium never allocate memory on the heap.
 NSec follows libsodium's lead and avoids almost all